kapoorgautam/cyberkapoor/README.md

 ## [Gautam kapoor](https://github.com/kapoorgautam) is a webdeveloper of this website.
 Created this website using React for fronted and for backend uses Hygraph as a CMS technologies.

-## [SinniS](https://github.com/SinniS1)  is a content writer.
-He ensures that posts or blogs are up-to-dated and easy to digest for beginners.
+## [SinniS](https://github.com/SinniS1)  is a webdeveloper of this website.
+Created this website using React for fronted and for backend uses Hygraph as a CMS technologies.